-Getting Started with UserCheck:
+Getting Started with UserCheck for the Data Loss Prevention Software Blade:

-- 1. In SmartConsole, in the Security Gateway object: - a.
+- 1. In SmartConsole, in the Security Gateway / Cluster object: - a.
 Enable the applicable Software Blades. - b.
 Configure the applicable UserCheck settings.

-See "Configuring UserCheck" on page 80.
+See "Configuring UserCheck" on page 76.

 c.
 Optional: Download the UserCheck Client and install it on endpoint computers.